WxBDM/nwsapy/docs/index.rst

 Contact
 =======

-It motivates me to continue support for this package if I hear from the community.
-If you have questions or comments relating to the package, you can email me at brandonmolyneaux@torandotalk.com.
+It motivates me to continue support and development for this package if I hear from the community.
+If you have questions or comments relating to the package, you can tweet at me: @WxBDM.
 If a bug is identified, open an issue on GitHub.
+If you'd like to contribute, please issue a pull request.

 Important Links
 ===============